GautamDeepak/EMM/EMM_Prac_01.md

 ### Objective
 ---------
 The objective of this lab is to give you an introduction to the Google Earth Engine processing environment and basic JavaScript.
+By the end of this exercise, you will be able to search and visualize Sentinel-2 datasets, as well as compute indices.

 ## 1. Signup for the GEE account
 1. On google chrome, navigate to https://code.earthengine.google.com/signup/(https://code.earthengine.google.com/signup/)